g2p/blocks/README.md

 ## bcache conversion

-`blocks to-bcache` converts a block device (partition or logical volume) to use bcache.
+`blocks to-bcache` converts a block device (partition, logical volume, LUKS device) to use bcache.
 If `--join=<cset>` is used the device joins an existing cache set.

 A development version of the bcache cli utilities is required.
 Conversion makes no demands on the kernel, but at runtime, you need